-Name of Trustee/Director Directorships Donald Wright GMP Capital Inc., DHX Media Ltd., Jaguar Resources Inc. (formerly Lateral Capital Corporation), Mettrum Health Corp
+Name of Trustee/Director Directorships Donald Wright GMP Capital Inc., DHX Media Ltd.

 The Boards meet at least once each quarter, with additional meetings held when appropriate.
 The independent Trustees/Directors have the ability to hold meetings at which non-independent Trustees/Directors and members of management are not in attendance.